Planning Made Fun with Paper + Pen Made and SilverKaze

 Pen + Paper Made was started as a creative outlet to share the very tools and ideas that have helped me be successful in my day job.

 My main shop is an amalgamation of products that touch on my two favorite things: staying organized and having fun with easy, laid-back games.
-For Creative Fabrica Fans though, our offerings will focus on planning goodies, starting with printable stickers.

 How did the platform begin?
 What inspired you to create it?